Festive Fall Beers: Oktoberfest in the Grand Haven Area

 BBA Vanilla Oatmeal Stout

-Yet another bourbon barrel aged selection from the folks at Grand Armory, this stout is a perfect marriage of vanilla notes, oatmeal flavor, and hints of bourbon that harmonize to create a delicious seasonal brew.
+Yet another bourbon barrel aged selection from the folks at Grand Armory, this stout is a perfect combination of vanilla notes, oatmeal flavor, and hints of bourbon that harmonize to create a delicious seasonal brew.

 BBA Double Down Brown